If you’re looking to get your forklift license, now is a great time.

 How much does a forklift license cost?

 Online training (just the classroom portion) can run anywhere from $40 to $60.
-Courses that offer either online or in-person classroom instruction plus hands-on training can cost anywhere from $200 to $280.
+Courses that offer online or in-person classroom instruction plus hands-on training can cost anywhere from $200 to $280.

 How long is the training good for?